-Sometimes referred to as predatory lending, the goal of this practice is to write loans that might lure a borrower into a cycle of debt.
+Encouraging loan stacking is a type of predatory lending.
+The goal is to write loans that might lure a borrower into a cycle of debt.
 They trick or trap borrowers into loans they can’t afford or don’t really understand.
 That often includes imposing abusive or unfair loan terms on borrowers.

 Predatory lenders set a very high APR on loan packages, often lend too much money, and do scant or “soft” credit checks.
-A soft credit check is looking at information on a person’s credit report without impacting their credit score to prevent other lenders from seeing the full details of a borrower’s existing debt load.
+A soft credit check looks at information on a person’s credit report without impacting their credit score.
+It prevents other lenders from seeing the full details of a borrower’s existing debt load.
 That’s useful when you’re shopping for a loan.
 It prevents your credit score from taking a hit just before you try to get credit, potentially increasing your interest rate.
 But unscrupulous lenders can use it for less-than-noble purposes.

-The automated systems many of these lenders use can provide almost instantaneous loan denials or approvals based on the soft credit checks.
-A borrower can use the automated systems to take out multiple loans in succession without another lender finding out, at least in the short term.
+Many of these lenders use automated systems that can provide almost instantaneous loan denials or approvals based on these soft credit checks.
+A borrower can then take out multiple loans in succession without another lender finding out, at least in the short term.

 Reputable banks and most other financial institutions also have systems in place to guard against business loan stacking.
-However, it can take up to 30 days for their hard credit inquiries to show up on a credit report.
+But it can take up to 30 days for their hard credit inquiries to show up on a credit report.
 That means a borrower can take out multiple loans from different lenders during this period without another lender knowing.

 Why Loan Stacking Is Bad for Business

-You need working capital to manage daily business operations, and some smaller or newer businesses need loans until their cashflow is sufficient to cover their expenses.
-But stacking business loans, while tempting, can actually worsen these common challenges for two reasons.
+You need working capital to manage daily business operations, and some smaller or newer businesses need loans until their cash flow is sufficient to cover their expenses.
+But stacking business loans, while tempting, can worsen these common challenges for two reasons.